 - C1.
-Communicate economic arguments in written and oral form; - C2.
-Use email, access information via the Web and undertake basic word processing; - C3.
-Use quantitative reasoning in economic contexts; - C4.
-Analysis and interpret data using a range of statistical computer software; - C5.
-Identify, select and access a range of sources of printed, electronic and other material as a means to the development and presentation of arguments and evidence; - C6.
-Collaborate with other and contribute effectively to the achievement of common goals; - C7.
+Communicate ideas and arguments in written and oral form; - C2.
+Manipulate quantitative data using a range of mathematical and statistical methods; - C3.
+Interpret and analyse qualitative and quantitative information; - C4.
+Use email, access information via the Web and undertake basic word processing; - C5.
+Solve problems, sometimes in quite complicated situations; - C6.
+Use quantitative reasoning in economic contexts; - C7.
+Identify, select and access a range of sources of printed, electronic and other material as a means to the development and presentation of arguments and evidence; - C8.
+Collaborate with others and contribute effectively to the achievement of common goals; - C9. manage your time effectively; - C10.
+Use library and other resources, including the application of bibliographical skills; - C11.
+Analyse and interpret data using a range of statistical computer software; - C12.
 Work independently demonstrating initiative and self-management.

-The above skills are imparted through various aspects of teaching and learning in Economics.
+The above skills are imparted through various aspects of teaching and learning.
 Methods particularly important for developing transferable skills include:

-- Compulsory modules in statistics and mathematics. - Library skills sessions, which take place during new students' induction and when embarking on the dissertation.
-These help students learn how to identify and make use of resources, including online resources. - · Seminars, in which students present their own views and those of others verbally. - Team projects for which students must communicate and collaborate with each other, assign tasks, collate information and produce a final joint piece of work. - · Dissertation work, in which students produce an extended piece of research.
+- · Compulsory modules in statistics and mathematics. - Library skills sessions, which take place during new students' induction and when embarking on the dissertation.
+These help students learn how to identify and make use of resources, including online resources. - Seminars, in which students present their own views and those of others verbally. - Team projects for which students must communicate and collaborate with each other, assign tasks, collate information and produce a final joint piece of work. - Dissertation work, in which students produce an extended piece of research.